 Healthcare professionals specializing in: Addiction, pain management, primary care, family medicine, psychiatry; physician assistants, nurse practitioners, nurses, and pharmacists who practice in pain management or substance abuse; and any other health professionals who encounter OUD in the clinical setting.

-This program is supported by an educational grant from Indivior.
+This program is supported by educational grants from Indivior and The Modami Foundation.

 Learners may participate in this activity free of charge.